 An Alternate Payee may request a distribution (to the extent permitted under the QDRO) as soon as administratively practicable following the date the domestic relations order is determined to be a QDRO and prior to the participant's termination date.
 The process by which the amount awarded is paid to the Alternate Payee shall be determined by the Plan Recordkeeper including, but not limited to, the issuance or establishment of separate contracts on behalf of the Alternate Payee.

 No PBGC Insurance

-The Defined Contribution Plan under ERIP is not insured by the Pension Benefit Guaranty Corporation ("PBGC").
+CRP is not insured by the Pension Benefit Guaranty Corporation ("PBGC").

 Plan Expenses